KiCad/kicad-source-mirror/Documentation/development/compiling.md

 ## Ngspice Library ## {#ngspice}

-The [Ngspice Library][libngsice] is used to provide Spice simulation support in the schematic editor.
+The [Ngspice Library][libngspice] is used to provide Spice simulation support in the schematic editor.
 Make sure the the version of ngspice library used was built with the--with-ngshared option.
 This library needs to be installed unless the Spice build option is disabled.